sumitkarn12/C2L/content/posts/common-mistakes-sellers-make-and-how-to-avoid.md

 ---
+seo_title: "Common Mistakes Sellers Make and How to Avoid Them"
 title: "Common Mistakes Sellers Make and How to Avoid Them"
 description: "Uncover key mistakes online sellers make and practical tips to boost sales.
 Avoid pitfalls and optimize your e-commerce strategy."
 date: "2023-10-21"